Buzzy-B/BullshitBingo/README.md

 # BullshitBingo
 #
 # This is a buzzword bingo game.
-In the current version, it only runs in the command line and it only outputs playing fields
+In the current version, only command line use is supported.
-# to the command line.
 #
 # Usage: Run the program from the command line.
 #